What is Fund-A-Need?

 - Input from teachers received at an all-staff meeting in May

 - Input from parents received at an evening input session in May

 - Analysis and research by a committee including Roy Cloud interested parents, teachers and administrators

 - For questions or for more information, please email coordinators Veronica Spencer-Palmer and Andrea Jones.

-- August 2019 Mindful Education Workshop with Mission Be – In this program teachers were shown the curriculum modules on mindfulness and the brain, mindful communication, reacting vs. responding, empathy, gratitude, and facilitation and class management skills.
+- Before school started, teachers attended the workshop, Mindful Education, with Mission Be.
+In this program teachers were shown the curriculum modules on mindfulness and the brain, mindful communication, reacting vs. responding, empathy, gratitude, and facilitation and class management skills.

-- Mission Be Classroom Visits – beginning September 10 Mission Be will be visiting every class once every other week for two months.
-In this program students will be learning mindfulness skills to reduce stress, regulate emotions, improve attention, improve empathy, reacting vs. responding, improve school climate and so much more.
+- Beginning September 10 Mission Be began visiting every class once every other week for two months.
+In this program students learned mindfulness skills to reduce stress, regulate emotions, improve attention, improve empathy, reacting vs. responding, improve school climate and so much more.

-- September 9 Spreading Kindness Assembly for Grades K-5 – In this program students will learn to make being kind a priority for their lives.
+- On September 9th, our K- 5th students attended the assembly Spreading Kindness.
+In this program students learned to make being kind a priority for their lives.
 That one small act of kindness, an encouraging word or a smile can change someone’s attitude for the entire day.
-They will learn that bullying and being critical are not the best way to make friends.
+They learned that bullying and being critical are not the best ways to make friends.
 Spreading Kindness involves helping, sharing, listening, and teaching.

-- October 15 Teen Truth Assembly for Grades 6-8 – This assembly gives students a voice and empowers them to be the difference on campus.
-How to build connections, stop bullying, foster a safe school culture, acceptance and so much more.
-In addition to the assembly we will have Teen Truths Rising Up program.
-This program will coach a number of 8th grade students to become mentors for their peers and continue the peer-to-peer curriculum to help students with social-emotional skills needed to thrive in the real world.
+- On October 15th, the 6 – 8th students attended the assembly Teen Truth.
+This assembly is aimed at giving students a voice and empowering them to be the difference on campus.
+How to build connections, stop bullying, foster a safe school culture, practice acceptance and so much more.
+In addition to the assembly was the Teen Truths Rising Up program.
+This program coaches a number of 8th grade students to become mentors for their peers and continues the peer-to-peer curriculum to help students with the social-emotional skills needed to thrive in the real world.